ugbeadie/portfolioV2.0/README.md

-My personal portfolio built with html,css and javascript
+My personal portfolio built with html,css and javascript.